-An administrative complaint concerning minimum wage must be filed within one year of the date that the wages were due.
-In the absence of statutory and judicial guidance, the Industrial Commission is proposing rules that would also require administrative complaints concerning unpaid earned paid sick time to be filed within one year of that the date that the earned paid sick time payment was due.
+An administrative complaint concerning minimum wage must be filed within one year of the date the wages were due.
+The Industrial Commission is proposing rules that would require administrative complaints concerning unpaid earned paid sick time to be filed within one year of that the date that the earned paid sick time was due.

 As concerns claims for minimum wage retaliation, an administrative complaint must be filed with the Labor Department of the Industrial Commission within one year from the date the alleged violation occurred or when the employee knew or should have known of the alleged violation.

-In the absence of statutory or judicial guidance, the Industrial Commission is proposing rules that would permit a person or organization alleging minimum wage or earned paid sick time retaliation, discrimination, or a violation of A.R.S. § 23-377 to file a complaint with the Labor Department within one year from the date the alleged violation occurred or when the employee knew or should have known of the alleged violation.
+Note: the Industrial Commission is proposing rules that would require a person or organization alleging earned paid sick time retaliation, discrimination, or a violation of Arizona Revised Statutes § 23-377 to file a complaint with the Labor Department within one year from the date the alleged violation occurred or when the employee knew or should have known of the alleged violation.

-Who can file a lawsuit to enforce The Fair Wages and Healthy Families Act and when must it be filed?
+Who can file a lawsuit to enforce the Fair Wages and Healthy Families Act and when must it be filed?

-A civil action to enforce The Fair Wages and Healthy Families Act (the "Act") may be filed by a law enforcement officer (which means the attorney general, a city attorney, a county attorney, or a town attorney) or by any private party injured by a violation of the Act.
+A civil action to enforce the Fair Wages and Healthy Families Act (the "Act") may be filed by a law enforcement officer (which means the attorney general, a city attorney, a county attorney, or a town attorney) or by any private party injured by a violation of the Act.
 The civil action must be filed no later than two years after a violation last occurs, or three years in the case of a willful violation.
 The civil action may include all violations that occurred as part of a continuing course of employer conduct regardless of the date of the violation.

 Can an employer retaliate against an employee for asking questions about not being paid minimum wage or for asserting any rights under the Fair Wages and Healthy Families Act?
 No. The Fair Wages and Healthy Families Act (the "Act") prohibits an employer from discriminating or retaliating against an employee or other person for asserting any right under the Act.
-Additionally, if an employer takes an adverse action against an employee within 90 days of the employee asserting a right under the Act, the presumption is that the employer retaliated against the employee.
+Additionally, if an employer takes an adverse action against an employee within 90 days of the employee asserting a right employer takes an adverse action against an employee within 90 days of the employee asserting a ri under the Act, retaliated against the employee will be presumed.
 This presumption can only be overcome if the employer shows by clear and convincing evidence that the action taken against the employee was for a permissible reason.